 So, you can imagine the amount of work that went on during the pandemic when shortages and logistic nightmares pushed our teams to try and re-engineer and reassemble, and redesign our own supply chains.
 And the effort that has gone into onboarding new suppliers and building a quality culture within this ever-changing supply chain.
 This is something, that I believe you can relate to; something that is pretty much pertinent to what has happened throughout the industry.

-One of the primary challenges, if you want to stay true to your brand promise and you want to stand behind the promise of quality, is to share that quality mindset and that quality vision with your ecosystem.
+One of the primary challenges, if you want to stay true to your brand promise and you want to stand behind the promise of quality, is to share that type of mindset and that quality vision with your ecosystem.
 Build an ecosystem that is just resilient and adaptable.
 This is true for us it’s true across the industries, such as electronics.
 Why do we relate to Apple?
 Why is the Apple brand so inspirational?
 Yes, it’s got to do with super cool gadgets and devices, but it’s also got to do with the experience.
 The way we experience all those applications, all of that software, and the fact that Apple is super-focused on making sure that the quality that is provided across those partners and developers is spotless.

 Think of the world of OEMs, automotive OEMS, 15 to 20 years ago 50% of the value chain was staying within the supply chain.
 As of today, that probably is closer to 80 to 85% which means that super aspirational brands like the one on the screen heavily rely on their suppliers to help them deliver on their quality promise.

-And then, of course, beyond branding, think of critical industries, think of E-Vitals, think of medical, so if you want to move from living quality as an aspiration to embedding quality through your ecosystem, ultimately, quality becomes a matter of methods, communication processes, tools, data ultimately.
+And then, of course, beyond branding, think of critical industries, think of E-Vitals, think of medical, so if you want to move from living quality as an aspiration to embedding quality through your ecosystem, ultimately, it becomes a matter of methods, communication processes, tools, data ultimately.
 This is why we have joined forces with ETQ a couple of months back ETQ is the best quality management system in the market today.

 ETQ has a super accomplished platform called Reliance of roughly 40 applications that are centered around quality.
 What ETQ and Reliance provide to manufacturers today, is basically a superhighway of quality data.
 Quality data that gets aggregated from the enterprise stack that gets aggregated from design that correlates quality outcomes with the manufacturing process, key data, correlated to data as it gets measured in real-time; and over the future, we’re going to see more and more of these tools being capable of inspecting in real-time customer feedback.
 So that we can connect the experience that customers have with our products with all the processes from design to engineering that are providing those products.